Why Do Buddhists Have Statues?

 Why Buddha Statues?

 It is a widely held belief in the world of Buddhism that reciting mantras or praying in front of a statue of Buddha will result in a sense of inner pleasure, which will in turn provide serenity to the practitioner's mind, heart, and soul.

-Similarly, it is widely believed that having a Buddha statue in and around the house helps a person to bring out the best possible outcomes in terms of the spiritual journey as well as the positive aura among the ones that are around the statue.
+In a similar vein, it is a common belief that having a statue of Buddha in or near one's home helps a person bring out the best possible outcomes in terms of the spiritual journey as well as the positive aura among the people who are around the statue.
 This is because it is believed that the Buddha statue absorbs negative energy and transforms it into positive energy.

 Buddha Sculpture FAQs

-Is it disrespectful to have a statue of the Buddha in your home?
+Is it impolite to have a statue of the Buddha in your home?

 What Does The Buddhist Statue Represent?

 Not only do the sculptures reflect the numerous different incarnations of the physical Buddha, but they also embody the Buddhist doctrines of achieving inner peace, safeguarding oneself, and meditating.